-Dinner rolls are kind of boring -- how about garlic bread instead?
+Dinner rolls are kind of boring—how about garlic bread instead?
 Garlic bread made with butter and French bread is an Italian-American invention, which makes it perfect for an Italian-style American feast!

 On your Thanksgiving table, this Italian classic could become a fantastic side dish.

 10 of 12

-This popular soup with greens and tiny meatballs is actually not for weddings!
-But it would be a great addition to any holiday meal.
+This popular soup with greens and tiny meatballs is actually not for weddings, but it would be a great addition to any holiday meal.

-These are a great before- or after-dinner snack, or you can use them in your turkey stuffing, or toss them with roasted Brussels sprouts for a toothsome side dish!
+These are a great before- or after-dinner snack, or you can use them in your turkey stuffing, or toss them with roasted Brussels sprouts for a toothsome side dish.

-This homemade liqueur, made with green walnuts, spices, and coffee beans, would make a fantastic after-dinner accompaniment to pumpkin, apple, or pecan pie.
+This homemade liqueur—made with green walnuts, spices, and coffee beans—would make a fantastic after-dinner accompaniment to pumpkin, apple, or pecan pie.